Martín Maturana

-Martín Maturana (born 18 January 2004) is a Chilean footballer who plays as a midfielder and currently plays for Deportes Santa Cruz on loan from O'Higgins of the Primera División de Chile.
+Martín Ignacio Maturana Romero (born 18 January 2004) is a Chilean footballer who plays as a midfielder and currently plays for O'Higgins of the Primera División de Chile.

 Club career

 Maturana was called up to the O'Higgins first team for the 2023 season and played 8 matches of league and 2023 Copa Chile three matches in the campaign being eliminated at quarter-finals against Magallanes.
 In 2025, he was loaned out to Deportes Santa Cruz.

 International career

 At early age, he represented Chile at under-20 level at the 2023 South American U-20 Championship playing four matches, being eliminated in the round robin.